-It's common that Preventive dental services are provided at no charge, while other dental procedures (Basic and Major services) require a co-payment.
+It’s common that Preventive dental services are provided at no charge, while other procedures (Basic and Major services) require a co-payment.

-With an HMO, you have limited options when choosing your dentist.
+You’ll have limited options when choosing a dentist.

-HMO's are a type of a "closed panel" dental plan.
-At the extreme, you may only have a single dental office or clinic to choose from when seeking dental treatment.
+HMO’s are a type of “closed panel” plan.
+At the extreme, you may only have a single dental office or clinic to choose from when seeking treatment.

-(Note: If you consider joining a HMO you must evaluate what remedies are available to you for those times when you require dental treatment and are away from home and out of the area serviced by your plan.
+(Note: If you’re considering joining an HMO you must evaluate what remedies are available to you for those times when you require dental care and are away from home and out of the area serviced by your provider.)

 The ideal HMO philosophy.

-Unlike a fee-for-service (indemnity) dental insurance plan where the dentist is paid for each and every dental procedure they perform, with a capitation plan the contracted dentist is paid a set amount regardless of how much or how little treatment they provide.
+Unlike a fee-for-service (indemnity) insurance plan where the dentist is paid for each and every procedure they perform, with a capitation plan the contracted dentist is paid a set amount regardless of how much or little service they provide.

-This means, at least when the very long term is considered, that it's in the dentist's best financial interest to help their patients achieve and remain in good dental health.
+This means, at least when the very long term is considered, that it’s in the dentist’s best financial interest to help their patients achieve and remain in good oral health.
 This way the dentist will only need to provide a minimal amount of Basic and Major services in future years.
 As a result, their financial bottom line will be enhanced.

 Potential conflicts of interest.

-The fact that the contracted dentist is paid a set amount per plan member regardless of how much dental treatment is provided should bring some questions to your mind.
-One of them is will they provide all of the treatment that you ideally should receive?
+The fact that the contracted dentist is paid a set amount per plan member regardless of how much treatment is provided should bring some questions to mind.
+One of them is will they provide all of the services that you ideally should receive?

-There's the possibility that the amount of dental treatment that the enrolled members require exceeds the amount the contracted dentist will be paid.
-In this instance, the more dental treatment the dentist performs the more money they will lose.
+There’s also the possibility that the amount of services that the enrolled members require exceeds the dollar amount the contracted dentist has been paid.
+In this instance, the more treatment the dentist performs the more money they will lose.

 Research the reputation of the HMO you plan to enroll with.

 For example, when they needed work, did it seem that a full range of treatment options were offered, or was just the quickest and cheapest fix provided?
 Are dental appointments readily available, or are they backlogged and hard to get?